 Time Out says

-Two Wongs really do make a right at this Cantonese palace where dim sum by day and barbecued meats at night flavour the business end of Bridge Lane
+This Cantonese palace masters dim sum by day and barbecued meats at night

 They’ll tell you to go for the Peking duck.
 They’ll tell you it’s a juicy bird with crisp skin and sweet meat.
 And they’d be right.
 It is.
 This is just one of the many roast delights at Mr Wong – a two-level Canto-extravaganza offering everything from fancy dim sum to green beans stir-fried with pork mince and house-made XO sauce.